How to Get Started with Restaurant Payroll

 You can process your payroll manually — a low-cost option, but time consuming and prone to errors.

 Many restaurant owners seek outside help to run payroll.
-There are two ways to do this: You can hire an accountant or use a service such as Square Payroll.
+There are two ways to do this: You can hire an accountant or use a payroll software for your restaurant.
 Square Payroll ensures your business is compliant, imports your timecards with a click, and has fair and easy pricing.

 If you’re new to the restaurant business, the best way to ensure you’re following the laws and getting all the tax credits and benefits possible is to seek some outside help.
 Make sure you talk with your lawyer if you have any questions.